By-Laws of Staff Council

 ARTICLE VI - Nominations, Elections, Removal/Resignation, & Special Elections

-1. The Communication and Engagement Committee shall appoint a nominating committee of three (3) members in the month of March.
+The Communication and Engagement Committee shall appoint a nominating committee of three (3) members in the month of March.
 At the March meeting, the President shall also announce the positions for which the Nominating Committee will be seeking candidates.
 Members of the Nominating Committee may not run for vacant positions.

-1. Please note: There will be 6 vacant positions each year at the election...one year will be President, Treasurer, and 4 representative positions; the next year will be Vice President, Secretary, and the other 4 representative positions.
+Please note: There will typically be 6 vacant positions each year at the election...one year will be President, Treasurer, and 4 representative positions; the next year will be Vice President, Secretary, and the other 4 representative positions.

-1. Staff Council members may run for any one (1) office or position of their choice.
-The Nominating Committee shall try to nominate at least two (2) candidates for each office.
+Staff Council members may run for any one (1) office or position of their choice.
+The Nominating Committee shall try to nominate at least two (2) candidates for each office.The Nominating Committee shall distribute a slate of candidates one (1) month prior to the election.
+The slate shall list each candidate's name and department.

-1. Secret ballots shall be used unless there is only one (1) candidate per office, in which case, the vote may be taken by voice vote.
+Secret ballots shall be used unless there is only one (1) candidate per office, in which case, the vote may be taken by voice vote.

-1. The people to fill the officer and representative positions will be determined by a majority of votes received.
+The people to fill the officer and representative positions will be determined by a majority of votes received.

-When an officer or representative has been absent for three (3) consecutive meetings, the President shall notify them by e-mail that they may be removed from office and that office declared vacant.
+When an officer or representative has been absent for three (3) consecutive meetings, the President shall notify them by email that they may be removed from office and that office declared vacant.
 If this person fails to reply, they may be removed.

-Any officer or representative may be removed with cause by an affirmative vote of three/fourths (3/4) of the entire Executive Committee whenever in its judgment the best interests of the Staff Council will be served thereby.
+Any officer or representative may be removed with cause by an affirmative vote of three/fourths (3/4) of the entire Executive Committee when in its judgment the best interests of the Staff Council will be served thereby.

 In the event of the resignation or removal of an officer or representative of the Executive Committee, the President shall appoint a replacement if the remaining term of office is less than one (1) year.
-If the term of office exceeds one (1) year, the Communication and Engagement Committee shall appoint a nominating committee and a special election for the new member or officer shall be held at the next regular meeting of the membership.
+If the term of office exceeds one (1) year, the Communication and Engagement Committee shall appoint a nominating committee and a special election for the new representative or officer shall be held at the next regular meeting of the membership.

-Resignation may be made by contacting the President of the Staff Council (in person, by phone, by letter, or by e-mail).
+Resignation may be made by contacting the President of the Staff Council (in person, by phone, by letter, or by email).
 It shall be effective upon receipt unless otherwise specified.

 ARTICLE VII - Standing Committees